 Python is the leading language used by programmers today!
-Python is an ideal language for beginners because it's both powerful and easy to learn.
+It is the ideal language for beginners because it's both powerful and easy to learn.

 In the first half of this hands-on Python course, you will begin by learning the fundamentals of Python code and then transition into more complicated programming tasks.
 The second half of the course focuses primarily on data science using Pandas, Matplotlib, and Sci-Kit learn.
 These packages will teach you how to input, analyze, and graph data.

-Prerequisites & Ages: The program is ideal for ages 13-19 with a strong interest in coding.
+Prerequisites & Ages: The program is ideal for high school students with a strong interest in coding.
 Prior coding/programming experience is not required, but students must be comfortable with computer basics.
-This course is great for anyone interested in coding, finance, journalism, marketing, and communication.
+This course is great for any teen interested in coding, finance, journalism, marketing, and communication.

 Learn to graph financial data from the 1800s to present day!